-- 2.26 On-call systems exist as part of arrangements to provide appropriate service cover across the NHS.
-A member of staff is on-call when, as part of an established arrangement with his/her employer, he/she is available outside his/her normal working hours either at the workplace, at home or elsewhere to work as and when required. - 2.27 Employees on-call are entitled to receive an on-call payment.
+- 2.25 On-call systems exist as part of arrangements to provide appropriate service cover across the NHS.
+A member of staff is on-call when, as part of an established arrangement with their employer, they are available outside his/her normal working hours either at the workplace, at home or elsewhere to work as and when required. - 2.26 Employees on-call are entitled to receive an on-call payment.
 From 1 April 2011 this payment will be determined by local agreement on harmonised payments for on-call and other extended service cover.
-Local agreements need to be consistent with the 12 principles set out in annex 29. - 2.28 The interim regime formerly set out in this section is consistent with these principles.
+Local agreements need to be consistent with the 12 principles set out in annex 29. - 2.27 The interim regime formerly set out in this section is consistent with these principles.
 It is now in annex 29.